A pioneer in protecting exploited women and children

 Ready for the tough fights

 “If we want a fighting chance to accomplish our goals, we must address the rampant Republican gerrymandering over the last two decades,” Ann says.
 Next year state legislators will redraw our political maps for the next decade.
 Texas Democrats have a strong chance to win the state House, fight for fair maps, and provide a check on Governor Abbott’s right-wing agenda.
-The stakes are higher than ever, and District 134 is essential to flip.
+The stakes are higher than ever.